codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 **Replacements:**

-* "If you know your way around X, Y and Z, you should find it easy to..."
+* "If you know your way around X, Y and Z, you should find it rewarding to…"
-* "Once you managed to do that, you'll find it makes the rest of your work easier..."
+* "Once you managed to do that, you'll find it makes the rest of your work more enjoyable…"
 * "It is a very effective way to work, if it works for you, tell others about it"

 This again makes it a reminder and a starting point of a journey.
 Not a given that is redundant to repeat.